 After working years as Designer and Design Manager for design studios and companies, in 2009 Fabio started Freelancing on product, strategy and communication tasks, traveling to China, Germany and UK.
 His attitude toward a social and cultural impact has broadened to the vision of embracing creativity and business goals as a whole.
-Since 2010 he is part of the Teaching Staff at Politecnico di Milano for the Co.Meta Lab, exploring the potential of design for Autistic people and caregiver’s quality of life.
+Since 2010 he is part of the Teaching Staff at Politecnico di Milano for the Co.Meta Lab, currently Contract Professor, exploring the potential of design for Autistic people and caregiver’s quality of life.
 He is part of the LUDI network involved in the design of play activities for children with disabilities.
 He cooperates with health institutions for the development of experimental design projects for specific therapies and health issues.

 My pattern of experiences has been wide along the years,